adriancarayol/django-th-dummy/README.rst

 This project is a dummy module for Django Trigger Happy that can be used to bootstrap a new Service.

-All you need to use will be to replace "dummy" everywhere and provide all the needed stuff in my_dummy.py module to handle the data to/from the service you want to plug to DTH.
+All you need to do will be to replace "dummy" everywhere and provide all the needed stuff in my_dummy.py module to handle the data to/from the service you want to plug to DTH.
+Even this README.rst should be adapted.

 Requirements :